skrey/yellow-extensions/documentation/english/welcome.md

 Not much to learn
 -----------------
 Start by editing your website.
 Just give it a try.
 If you have to read the whole documentation first, then we have clearly done something wrong.
-The Yellow documentation gives you more information and a good understanding of how your website works.
+The Yellow documentation gives you more information about how to create small web pages, blogs and wikis.
 We can’t wait to see what you create.

 [Next: Adding content →](content.md)